Sawo-Community/Initial-Contributors-Projects/README.md

 ## Contributions

 To contribute in this repository, first clone the repository in your local machine.
-Make a folder by the name of your project in the project folder and add the contents as told in the issue template.
+Make a folder by the name of your project in the *Projects* folder and add the contents as told in the issue template.
 After adding all of the required contents, make a pull request.

 ## Cloning